 I am currently working for Open Line as a senior consultant based out of the Maastricht-Airport office in the Netherlands.
 Consultants should not stay at the office though, so most of the time you can find me at a customer site somewhere in the country.

-In the beginning of my career, I focused on the engineering side of IT: improving, expanding or maintaining the storage & backup systems and hypervisors used by the customers.
+In the beginning of my career, I focused on the engineering side of IT: improving, expanding or maintaining the storage & backup systems and hypervisors.
 Often this involved diagnosing and solving performance problems and trying to squeeze the last IOps out of a system, hence the name of this blog.

-Over the years, my interests have expanded to include the conceptual and service provider side of storage and IT.
+Over the years, my interests have widened to include the conceptual and service provider side of storage and IT.
+Instead of ‘just’ making the tech work, I now very much like to find the right way to integrate them into the business side of IT.
 The recurring invites to Storage Field Days have definitely been a catalyst in this transition.
 It also gives me even more subjects to blog about!

 Outside of work, you can find me either on a snowboard, a motorbike or under water.
 Since this usually involves high performance and speeds, some of these subjects might end up on this blog.
 I also like to travel to new places and take photos along the way, some of which might find their way to this site.